LennonChin/Blog-Frontend-Project/README.md

 1. Will consider implementing SSR server rendering.
 Due to the current backend Django Rest Framework, SSR support may be postponed.
 2. Access GitHub, WeChat, Weibo, Facebook and other third-party login comments.
-3. front-end page Markdown editor access Ali OSS storage to store pictures.
+3. front-end page Markdown editor access Qiniu Cloud Storage to store pictures.
+(Completed)
 4. Optimize the details of the gallery display.
 5. Optimize packaging volume.